Skip to content

 Direct vs. Agent

-One of the most fundamental questions that must be answered when embarking on an influencer marketing campaign is working with influencers directly or going through a marketing agency.
-As has already been said regarding multiple pointers in this discussion, there are potential advantages and disadvantages with each.
+One of the most fundamental questions that must be answered when embarking on an influencer marketing campaign is whether to work with influencers directly or through a marketing agency.
+As has already been said regarding multiple pointers in this discussion, each has potential advantages and disadvantages.

-The two most significant advantages of using a third-party to plan, implement, and optimize an influencer campaign are based on the established relationships they may have and the know-how and experience.
-The value of these links is magnified because they often can shift additional clients to influencers with who they prefer working with.
+The two most significant advantages of using a third party to plan, implement, and optimize an influencer campaign are based on the established relationships they may have and the know-how and experience.
+The value of these links is magnified because they often can shift additional clients to influencers with who they prefer working.
 Therefore, influencers are more inclined to offer more attractive pricing and provide more value concerning promotion through extra exposure and enthusiasm.
 This, combined with agency expertise, should result in both a more seamless and efficient campaign and cost savings by eliminating wasted spending.

-The primary concern and touted disadvantage of engaging a third-party for influencer campaigns relate to increased cost.
+The primary concern and touted disadvantage of engaging a third party for influencer campaigns relates to increased cost.
 In actuality, as mentioned previously, established relationships often lead to more beneficial negotiations, and firms with expertise in this area help to formulate highly effective campaigns.
 What usually results is a campaign that performs in a vastly more positive way.
 With that being said, if a client has established relationships and associated expertise, it is possible that campaigns can function similarly without an outside expert party.
-The challenge is keeping up to date on the fast-changing influencer landscape in a high niche market such as the Jewish audience.
+The challenge is keeping up to date on the fast-changing influencer landscape in a high-niche market such as the Jewish audience.

 While not standard concerning Jewish influencers, we see an increase in influencers being managed by talent agencies.
 These agencies add more structure to the negotiation and execution process though there is less room for negotiation regarding pricing when dealing with such talent management companies.
 One of the largest of these management companies is Gleam, which is backed by Dentsu Aegis.